-Boredom will play a big role in your betta becoming angry and aggressive.
-If your betta tank is too small and provides little room for exercise, there will be a lot of excess energy building up, which will play out through aggressive behavior.
+Boredom can play a big role in your betta becoming angry and aggressive.
+If your betta tank is too small and provides little room for exercise, there will be a lot of excess energy building up, which often plays out through aggressive behavior.

-A bare and sparsely decorated tank will also lead to boredom and will take a betta fish so far away from what it has been used to in the wild that those natural instincts will need to come out at some point.
+A bare and sparsely decorated tank may also lead to your betta fish becoming bored and being so far away from what it’s been used to in the wild, their natural instincts need to come out at some point.

 There are many ways to stop your betta from becoming too angry or aggressive, and providing a well-planted/decorated tank with plenty of space to swim freely is the best way.

-I will often keep a small amount of live food in the tank such as freshwater scuds or brine shrimp.
-Your betta fish should not become fat because he will have to hunt for the shrimp, giving your betta plenty of exercise and it will keep him entertained.
+I often keep a small amount of live food in my betta’s tank, such as freshwater scuds or brine shrimp.
+Your betta fish shouldn’t become fat because he will have to hunt for the shrimp, giving him plenty of exercise, and it should keep him entertained.

 Alternatively, betta fish enjoy some mental stimulation, and there are many betta toys available on the market to address the issue of boredom.